DevOpsPlatform/Intro/TrainingPlan.md

-# We are going to start training(paid) on DevOps from 26th of Nov 2018 as per below plan.
+# We are going to start training on DevOps from 19th of Nov 2018 as per below plan.

 ### Demo Videos: